kunupat/aws-solution-architect-associate-certification-notes/README.md

 2. **AWS CLI** commands/scripts
 3. **AWS SDKs and REST API calls**
 4. **AWS Services:**
-  4.1.
-AWS Direct Connect
+  - AWS Direct Connect
-  4.2.
-AWS Storage Gateway
+  - AWS Storage Gateway
-  4.3.
-Amazon Kenesis Data Firehose
+  - Amazon Kenesis Data Firehose
-  4.4.
-Amazon Kenesis Video Streams
+  - Amazon Kenesis Video Streams
-  4.5.
-Amazon Kenesis Data Streams
+  - Amazon Kenesis Data Streams
-  4.6.
-Amazon S3 Transfer Acceleration
+  - Amazon S3 Transfer Acceleration
-  4.7.
-AWS Snowball
+  - AWS Snowball
-  4.8.
-AWS Snowball Edge
+  - AWS Snowball Edge
-  4.9.
-AWS Snowmobile
+  - AWS Snowmobile
-  4.10.
-Third Party Connectors
+  - Third Party Connectors

-### Data Access
-1. REST APIs to access buckets and objects
+### Data Access: REST APIs to access buckets and objects
-  1.1 **Path-style URL:** E.g `http://s3-eu-west-1.amazonaws.com/mybucket/image01.jpg`
+  - **Path-style URL:** E.g `http://s3-eu-west-1.amazonaws.com/mybucket/image01.jpg`
   > **NOTE:** For US East (N. Viriginia) region, the URL will be different.
 E.g. `http://s3.amazonaws.com/mybucket/image01.jpg`

-  1.2 **Virtual-hosted-style URL:** These are more user friendly as they starts with bucket name E.g. `http://mybucket.s3.amazonaws.com/image01.jpg`
+  - **Virtual-hosted-style URL:** These are more user friendly as they starts with bucket name E.g. `http://mybucket.s3.amazonaws.com/image01.jpg`

-  * Using custom domain names to access S3 bucket:
+  **Using custom domain names to access S3 bucket: **
       **HTTP-based URL:** Match bucket name to DNS registry name.
 E.g. `http://www.example.com/device.html` **HTTPS-based URL:** DON'T use *periods* in bucket name as it will NOT work with SSL due to SSL certificate exceptions.
 To avoid this issue- Write your own SSL certificate verification rule **OR** use HTTP-based virtual-hosted-URLs **OR** use path-style URLs **OR** use  `Amazon CloudFront` in conjunction with S3.

 > S3 uses DNS for routing requests.

 ### Handling Routing errors:
 > If a request to S3 is incorrectly routed to incorrect AWS region, S3 sends temporary redirect. **Ensure to implement retry logic in you requester application for redirect response codes**.

 > If a request to S3 is mal-formed, S3 sends **permanent redirect** and responds with 4XX bad request error code.
 Fix the request to resolve this issue.

+### Operations on Objects
+1. PUT
+* Single Part- Use for objects of size <= 5GB. **Recommended for objects less than 100 MBs.**
+* Multi part- Use for objects of size > 5GB and <= 5TB. **Recommended for objects greater than 100 MBs.** Ensure aborting or completing incomplete mult-part PUTs.
+There is an option in Lifecycle Management section in AWS console to automatically do this.

+2. COPY
+Copy objects within S3, rename objects by creating copy and deleting the original, update metadata of object or move objects across S3 locations.

+3. GET
+Retrieve full object or in multi-part by specifying range of bytes

+4. DELETE
+Delete single or multiple objects with one DELETE.
+If versioning is disabled, DELETE will permanently deteles the object.
+If versioning is enabled, S3 can delete object version permanently or insert delete marker.
+If DETELE request only contains the key name, S3 will insert delete marker and this becomes current version of the object.
+If you try to GET a object that has delete marker, S3 will respond with 404 NOT FOUND error.

+To recover the object, remove delete marker from current version of the object.
+Delete a specific version of the object by specifying object key and version ID.

+To delete the object completly, you MUST detele each individual version.

 ## EC2